Trail Conditions Update – May 1, 2017

 Spring is in the air!
 This is transition time on the GDT.
-Hiking trails at lower elevations vary from bare and muddy to slushy and icy, while trails at higher elevation remain snowbound with potential avalanche risk.
-Trails can be icy in the morning but warmer daytime temperatures are creating slushy and slippery conditions.
-Plan for varying conditions – warm layers and snowshoes, cleats and/or poles are recommended.
+Valley bottom trails at lower elevations vary from bare and muddy to slushy and icy, while trails at higher elevation remain snowbound.
+With warmer weather, trail conditions can change quickly, from icy in the morning to slushy and slippery in the afternoon.
+Plan for varying conditions – warm layers, boots, snowshoes, cleats and/or poles are recommended.

 - The Aldridge Creek Trail between Fording River Pass (b31) and the Kananaskis Power Line Road (b32) was cleared and restored in July 2015.